-^a Sample was analyzed using whole fish, including head, skin, internal organs, muscle, and bones.
+[°] Samples were analyzed as whole organisms, including head, skin, internal organs, muscle, and bones.

-3 Congeners are related compounds with similar chemical forms.
+4 Congeners are related compounds with similar chemical forms.
 Of the 209 possible PBDE and PCB congeners, 6-7 and 48-54 are generally analyzed, respectively.